 In the Auto-Check Syntax field select Yes and click OK.

 When you save a test, you will be prompted to run the syntax check.

-For any step type/action including parameters, you can double-click in the Recognition column to display and enter the parameters.
+For any step type/action that includes parameters, you can press the F4 key or double-click in the Parameters cell to display and enter the parameters.
 For each parameter, an explanation and example are displayed.
 This is an example of the step Process.Run:

-For step type Query, you can also double-click in the Value column to display and enter Query parameters.
+For some step types, for example Query, you can also double-click in the Value column to display and enter parameters.